High density QCD on a Lefschetz thimble?: QCD with Baryonic Chemical Potential

 It is straightforward to adapt the algorithm described in Sec.~\ref{ssec:scal-alg} to the case of QCD.
 In this section we comment only on the new issues that appear in the case in QCD.
 In particular, the problem of computing the phase associated with the alignment of the tangent space of $\J_0$ with respect to the canonical complex volume-form is exactly the same as for the scalar theory and will not be discussed further.

 For convenience, we write here explicitly the main formulae.
 The observables that we want to compute can be written as:

 and the Langevin equations are easily derived from those of SD (\ref{eq:SDqcd}):

 where the $\eta_{a,x,\nu}$ are random Gaussian $\mathbb{C}$ numbers.
 The procedure to project the noise vector into a direction tangent to $\J_0$ is exactly the same that is described in Sec.~\ref{ssec:scal-alg}.
-In particular, the evolution equation for parallel transport of the noise vector takes the form ($j,j'$ multi-indeces stand for $(R/I,x,\nu,a)$):
+In particular, the evolution equation for parallel transport of the noise vector takes the form:

 In presence of dynamical quarks, there is a further difficulty: the effective fermionic action $S_F[U]$ cannot be estimated stochastically with a single extraction of pseudo-fermions, as it is usually done, but must be computed with sufficient precision so that the curves of SD are well defined and can be integrated precisely.
 This applies both to the evolution that makes use of Eq.~(\ref{eq:LangQCD}) and the one determined by Eq.~(\ref{eq:noisetransqcd}).
 This implies a considerable extra cost, as one Dirac inversion is necessary for each pseudo-fermion, and it is not clear how many pseudo-fermions will be necessary.